athanvi2/CS-225-Project/README.md

 ## How does our project work?
 Our program uses data from [Open Flights](https://openflights.org/data.html) to find the shortest path between two airports.
 We use BFS Traversal to find the shortest path from a starting airport to destination airport based on least amount of connected flights.
 We use Dijkstra's algorithm to find the shortest path from a starting airport to destination airport based on shortest numeric distance.
-NEED TO DO PAGERANK
+We use PageRank as sort of a simulation if there is an issue with where the luggage has been moved or is at.
+It finds the most “popular” or “high traffic” airports or in other words “most important airport” based on the connections of the airport to other airports.

 ## Running Instructions